Part 1: Setting up a Proxmox Cluster

 Setting Up Email Notifications

-I configured an SMTP relay on each server using a dedicated Gmail account.
-This lets each server send email notifications for system events - backup completions, hardware failures, and other alerts.
+I wanted to receive email notifications, s0 I configured an SMTP relay on each server using a dedicated Gmail account.
+This lets each server send email notifications for system events such as, backup completions, hardware failures, and other events.

 Generate Gmail App Password